 The sensation of emptiness or a void in your stomach, can be worrisome.
 If this happens, talk to your doctor.

-Everyone has had some feeling of butterflies in their stomach.
+At some point in your life, you’ve probably had the feeling of butterflies in your stomach.
 It happens to everyone.
 It’s a feeling we associate with nerves.
 Sometimes we say it’s a feeling given to us by our second brain.

-In this article, we will go over some possible causes.
-That being said, if you find it upsetting or have any doubts, talk to your doctor.
+In this article, we will go over some possible causes of this feeling of butterflies.
+If you are experiencing this and it is bothersome or you have questions, talk to your doctor.
 They can offer you the best diagnosis and help.

-To start, there are many feelings we get in our stomach.
+To start with, there are many feelings we get in our stomach.
 We generally know why we have pain or feel nervous.

-When we eat a certain type of food, we know how it’s going to make us feel.
-Also, feeling stressed for a while can be bad.
+When we eat certain types of food, we know how it’s going to make us feel.
+Also, feeling stressed for extended periods of time have plenty of negative consequences for your health.
 Nervousness and stress can wreak havoc on our digestive system.

 Feeling butterflies in your stomach is one of the main symptoms of gastritis.
-We feel it intensely all day long in this case.
+In the case of gastritis, the butterfly feeling lasts all day long.

-The feeling is so intense, it makes us tired.
+The feeling is so intense, it makes you tired.
 It also causes all kinds of other problems.
-The feeling may even keep us from standing.
+The feeling may even make it impossible to stay on your feet.

 - This feeling is due to the irritation of the gastric mucosa.
-This is a membrane that goes around the stomach.
-Many people have had an issue with this at some point.
-It’s a disorder that starts from an infection.
+This is the membrane that goes around the stomach.
+A lot of people experience problems with gastritis at some point in their lives.
+The irritation begins with an infection in the gastric mucosa.

-- There are other things that can agitate the gastric mucosa too.
+- There are other things that can irritate the gastric mucosa.
 Some of these things include alcohol, fatty foods, and medications.

-It’s important to receive the treatment that we need.
-After all, we all have different medical needs.
+It’s important to receive proper treatment for your specific case.
+After all, every person has different medical needs.